Nornode/core/source/_integrations/home_connect.markdown

 The integration configuration will ask for the *Client ID* and *Client Secret* created above.
 See [Application Credentials](/integrations/application_credentials) for more details.

+When Authenticating towards api.home-connect.com using SingleKey ID has provided better success rate compared to standard Home Connect account.

 ## Services

 The Home Connect integration makes various services available.